rjones-lf/iroha/docs/source/maintenance/permissions.rst

 Allows sending `assets <../core_concepts/glossary.html#asset>`__ from an `account <../core_concepts/glossary.html#account>`__ of `transaction <../core_concepts/glossary.html#transaction>`__ creator.

-You can transfer an asset from one domain to another, even if the other domain does not have an asset with the same name.
+You can transfer an asset from one `domain <../core_concepts/glossary.html#domain>`__ to another, even if the other domain does not have an asset with the same name.

 ..
 Note:: Please note that destination account should have `can_receive`_ permission.